lidiagaldino/lidiagaldino/README.md

 ### ABOUT ME:

-- I'm 17 years old. :robot:
+-  I'm 18 years old. :robot:

--  Systems Development at <a href="https://jandira.sp.senai.br" target="_blank">Senai Jandira</a> 🎓
+-  Systems Analysis and Development at IFSP 🎓

 -  Music lover 🎧